 2. Schedule an appointment for a full assessment with a mental health professional.

 With a personality disorder like BPD, a full biopsychosocial assessment administered by a clinical psychologist or psychiatrist is essential.
 An accurate diagnosis – as soon as possible – will give your teen the best chance at getting appropriate treatment, which gives them the opportunity to develop the skills needed to manage the symptoms of BPD.

 A medical evaluation by your family doctor or child’s pediatrician can help rule out any underlying medical issues that may be causing some of the symptoms you’ve noticed.
 However, most pediatricians and/or primary care providers are not mental health professionals.

 Once your teen has been evaluated, getting them into treatment is the next step.

 The primary treatment for borderline personality disorder is talk therapy.
 Medication may be used to treat symptoms of co-occurring disorders, such as depression or anxiety, which aren’t uncommon with BPD.
 However, medication has limited effectiveness with BPD itself and is not recommended as a primary treatment.
 Medications that are most likely to be prescribed for individuals with BPD are mood stabilizers, antidepressants, and antipsychotic medications.

-Evidence-Based Treatment for BPD
+Evidence-Based Treatment for BPD in Teens

 The NIH indicates the most effective treatment for BPD is dialectical behavior therapy (DBT).